 Therapeutic Approach

-People come to therapy for different reasons.
-Some of my clients have difficulties with personal relationships, some are dealing with stress or anxiety, depression, or grief and loss.
-Some are dealing with traumatic experiences.
-Our work together will help you identify and remove the obstacles that stand in the way of achieving your goals.
+People come to therapy for many different reasons.
+Some of my clients struggle with personal relationships; others are navigating stress, anxiety, depression, or grief and loss.
+Some are working through traumatic experiences.
+Whatever brings you here, our work together will help you identify and remove the obstacles standing between you and your goals.

-I will collaborate with you to rediscover your strengths and develop strategies for a happier life.
-Together, we will examine the patterns that are preventing you from experiencing your life to its fullest, creating satisfying relationships, and realizing the vision you have for yourself.
+I will collaborate with you to rediscover your strengths and develop strategies for a more fulfilling life.
+Together, we will examine the patterns preventing you from living life to its fullest, building satisfying relationships, and realizing the vision you have for yourself.

-As your psychotherapist, I bring empathy, humor, warmth, and a sincere interest to our work together.
+As your therapist, I bring empathy, humor, warmth, and genuine curiosity to our work together.
 I use a practical, evidence-based approach, and my style is down-to-earth and interactive.
-I look forward to beginning our work together.
+I look forward to working with you.

 Email for Edward McNichols: ed@summitcounselingpa.com